An Online Informatics Resource for Dictyostelium

 gene-/[promoter]:gene(substitution or truncation):marker

-/ represents a compound mutant
+/ compound mutant

-[ ] represents the promoter gene
+[ ] promoter gene

 ( ) indicates a substitution and/or a truncation